BGSpiegl/GCparagon/README.md

 **GCparagon was up to 144x but at least 62 times faster than Griffin**.
 When comparing Griffin table output time to duration of GCparagon bias computation and tagged BAM output, GCparagon was up to 31x but at least 18x faster than Griffin.
-The update to GCparagon v0.6.0 resulted in increased FGCD correction and cDoC to Griffin results but also slightly increased the computation time compared to the v0.5.4 benchmark.
+The update to GCparagon v0.6.0 resulted in increased FGCD correction and cDoC (Griffin results comparison) but also slightly increased the computation time compared to the v0.5.4 benchmark.

 The GC bias computation time depends linearly on the portion of the input data which is processed.